Top of the page

 You do not need to do anything before your baby has this test.

-If the heel stick screening test shows high phenylalanine levels, a blood sample is taken from your baby's vein to confirm whether he or she has PKU.
+If the heel stick screening test shows high phenylalanine levels, a blood sample is taken from your baby's vein.
+This is to confirm if your child has PKU.

 To learn more about Healthwise, visit Healthwise.org.

-© 1995-2017 Healthwise, Incorporated.
+© 1995-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.